 If you choose not to install Data Analysis Plus, it will be the student's sole responsibility to utilize and learn other available existing Excel statistics tools/packs to work problems throughout the semester.
 Lectures and the Textbook utilize Data Analysis and Data Analysis Plus.
 Instruction on other tools and/or stat packs will not be provided.
-Data Analysis Plus is student-friendly and saves time in working problems.
-Existing Excel statistics tools cannot do all of the problem work as done by Data Analysis Plus.
+Data Analysis Plus saves time in working problems and familiarizes the student with a statistical software.
+Many types of software are utilized within the corporate world and experience with Data Analysis Plus in this class will enhance the student's ability to use other statistical analysis tools in the future.